mongodb/docs/source/includes/api/automation-configuration/sharding.rst

      - Names of the config server hosts.
 The host names match the names used in each host's **processes.name** parameter.

+       :gold:`IMPORTANT:` MongoDB 3.4 removes support for mirrored config servers.
 If your sharded cluster runs MongoDB 3.4 or later, use **sharding.configServerReplica**.

-       .. important:: MongoDB 3.4 removes support for mirrored config servers.

    * - sharding.collections
      - array of objects